 We mentioned about a week ago that Barnes & Noble had announced that its Nook business was expected to post a larger than expected loss.
-With losses mounting and Barnes & Noble unable to compete against competing devices on the market effectively, sources familiar with the situation say that Barnes & Noble is reconsidering its Nook investment.
+With losses mounting and Barnes & Noble unable to compete effectively against other devices on the market, sources familiar with the situation say that Barnes & Noble is reconsidering its Nook investment.

 According to the source, executives at Barnes & Noble have said that the company must move away from its program to engineer and build its own digital readers.
 Instead, the source claims that these executives believe that the company needs to focus on licensing its content to other device manufacturers.
 The source stopped short of claiming that Barnes & Noble will be pulling out of the digital reader hardware market altogether.